 Sunday River is the best in the biz when it comes to snowmaking, opening mid to late October, often first in the East, or tied with Killington.
 Sunday River blazes their 2,000 guns making quality snow across all eight interconnected peaks, typically starting on Locke Mountain for early fall skiing and riding, then moving on until Jordan Bowl and Oz open by Christmas week.
 Sunday River often opens in time for Halloween skiing.

 Killington for decades has claimed the title first to open in the East and last to close in May.
 The Beast of the East has a reputation of stock piling snow on Superstar.
-Killington opens first for in the East November 3, 2019, later than the previous October 19, 2018.
-For three years, Killington has hosted the World Cup ski races Thanksgiving weekend!
-October 18, 2015 and November 3, 2014 – The Big K tied with Sunday River.
+Killington also likes to open first for in the East.
+Now, Killington hosts the women’s FIS World Cup ski races Thanksgiving weekend, as extra incentive to blow snow and open ASAP!
 Killington is huge, with six peaks, including the highest lift-served terrain in Vermont at the 4,241′ Killington Peak summit reached by the K-1 Express Gondola.
-Killington was also last to ski in May 2018- 2016!
+Killington is also often last to ski in May or even early June!

-Okemo rivals Sunday River in the snow blowing department, opening same day Nov 11, 2017.
+Okemo rivals Sunday River in the snow blowing department.
 The call their snowmaking effect the Okemo Blizzard, and they point their 1,300 snow guns at achieving a high trail count by mid-December, when we love to visit Okemo pre-holiday.
 Okemo often offers the most trails open in the East by the Christmas New Years week.